Last updated: April 23, 2026

 Step 1: Capture the Product Information

 You point your phone camera at the product.
 Depending on the app, you can scan a barcode, photograph the ingredient list, or take a photo of the product packaging.
-HalalChecker AI supports all three methods.
+HalalChecker AI supports all three methods in a single flow so you pick whichever is easiest for the product in hand.

 Step 2: AI Reads and Identifies Ingredients

-For ingredient scans, OCR (Optical Character Recognition) extracts the text from the image.
+For ingredient scans, the image is passed to a multimodal AI model that performs OCR (Optical Character Recognition) and, critically, understands what the text means in context.
+Current-generation multimodal models such as Gemini handle ingredient labels well, including small print, low contrast, and non-English characters.
 For barcode scans, the app queries food databases like Open Food Facts for stored product data.
-For product photos, the AI identifies the product and searches online sources.
+For product photos, the AI identifies the product and cross-references online sources including manufacturer websites.

 Step 3: AI Analyzes Each Ingredient

 The AI evaluates every ingredient against halal guidelines.
-For each one, it determines:
+For each ingredient, it determines:

-- Whether the ingredient is universally halal (like salt, sugar, or water)
+- Whether the ingredient is universally halal (like salt, sugar, water, most plant oils).

-- Whether different schools of thought (madhabs) have different rulings on it
+- Whether different schools of thought (Hanafi, Shafi'i, Maliki, Hanbali) have different rulings on it.

-- Whether the ingredient is clearly haram (like pork gelatin or alcohol)
+- Whether the ingredient is clearly haram (like pork gelatin, ethanol above trace levels, or E542 edible bone phosphate).

 Step 4: You Get a Clear Result

-The app shows you a color-coded breakdown: green for halal, red for haram, and yellow or orange for doubtful ingredients.
-Each ingredient includes an explanation so you can make an informed decision based on your own level of observance.
+The app returns a color-coded breakdown: green for halal, red for haram, and yellow or orange for doubtful ingredients.
+Each ingredient comes with an explanation so you can apply your own level of observance and your preferred madhab.
+For repeat purchases, the result is cached so the next scan is instant.

 | Scenario | Best Scan Method | Why |